bradeneliason/PumasDocs.jl/docs/src/basics/models.md

   Observed:
 ```

 We see that we defined a variability parameter `ω²η` to parameterize the variance of the univariate `Normal` distribution of the η.
 We put a lower bound of `0.0001` because a variance *cannot* be negative, and a variance of exactly zero would lead to a degenerate distribution.
-We always advise to put bounds on variables whenever posible.
+We always advise putting bounds on variables whenever possible.
 We also advise using the unicode `²` (\^2 + Tab) to show that it's a variance, though this is optional.
 The `Normal` distribution Distributions.jl requires two positional arguments: the mean (here: 0) and the standard deviation (here: the square root of our variance).
 For more details type `?Normal` in the REPL.
-It is of course possible to have as many univariate random effects as you want:
+It is, of course, possible to have as many univariate random effects as you want:

 ```jldoctest; output = false
 @model begin